As you get older, some types of insurance generally becomes more expensive, but when it comes to home and contents insurance the opposite happens.

 Contents insurance will cover all of your personal belongings if they get stolen or are damaged.
 Some home insurance providers might charge you extra if you want to have accidental damage cover, which would allow you to replace an item like a television if you bumped into it and accidentally smashed it on the ground.

-You would most likely to need to declare high value items separately such as jewellery or furniture, and these might incur separate charges.
+You would most likely to need to declare high value items in your house separately such as jewellery or furniture, and these might incur separate charges.
 So just bear in mind that home contents insurance will insure all of your possessions but only up to a certain value – anything above that value will usually need separate protection.

 As you get older there are certain benefits you can get with both your buildings insurance for over 50s and over 60s, and your home contents insurance for over 50s and 60s.
 With these age groups insurers tend to find less risk involved with providing cover, but there are also areas in the lifestyle of someone who is over 50 or over 60 that work well for the insurer.
 This means you can get a better deal too.